If you're interested in investing or trading, you could consider opening a brokerage account. Here's what to know before you do.

 Your ability to contribute to one popular type of retirement account, a Roth IRA, is based on your income.
 There are no income requirements to open and fund a brokerage account—though some brokerages require a minimum investment to open one.

 In addition, some types of investments purchased within a brokerage account may require a minimum investment to own.
-While most brokerages require owners to be 18, some allow you to invest if you are as young as 13.
+While most brokerages require owners to be 18, some allow you to invest with parental consent if you are as young as 13.
 Make sure you understand the rules governing accounts geared to teens and tied to parents/guardians, for example, around access that parents/guardians will have.

 Potential tax strategies, like tax-loss harvesting and long-term capital gains tax rates